Adderall: Shortages

-In February 2023, news organizations began reporting on shortages of Adderall in the United States that have lasted for over five months.
+In February 2023, news organizations began reporting on shortages of Adderall in the United States that had lasted for over five months.
 The US Food and Drug Administration (FDA) first reported the shortage in October 2022.
 In May 2023, seven months into the shortage, the FDA commissioner stated that "a number of generic drugs are in shortage at any given time because there's not enough profit".
 He points out that Adderall is a special case because it is a controlled substance and the amount available for prescription is controlled by the Drug Enforcement Administration.
 He also faults a "tremendous increase in prescribing" due to virtual prescribing and general overprescribing and overdiagnosing, adding that "if only the people that needed these drugs got them, there probably wouldn't be a [stimulant medication] shortage".
 The shortage has continued into 2025.
 It has led to the creation and expansion of businesses that outsource the search for Adderall.
 One company charges $50 per U.S. customer to hire workers in the Philippines or another country to make phone calls to all the pharmacies located near the customer and check whether they have any Adderall.
-Celebrity endorsements have contributed to the increased demand for Adderall.